SebastianS-1997/mtDNA_analysis/README.md

 1. Install Docker Desktop for Windows from here if you haven't already.

-2. Open PowerShell or Command Prompt.
+2. Open PowerShell or Linux Terminal.

 3. Pull the Docker image from Docker Hub: